Get Ready to Take the Placement Tests

 • ProctorU requires scheduling your test session at least three days in advance.
 If you need to take an online placement test sooner, ProctorU will charge an extra fee.

-• The placement tests do not work on Chromebooks, phones, and tablets.
+• The placement tests are not compatible with Chromebooks, phones, and tablets.
 You must take the test on a desktop or laptop computer running recent versions of Windows or macOS.

 • Your computer must have a webcam, microphone, and fast, reliable internet access.